 Billie Holiday in her self-written play "Billies Blues" at the Westside

-Theatre, Darmstadt, which is running
+Theatre, Darmstadt, which was running

 Rudolf Stenzinger - Bass

 well-versed bassist is characterized by a very personal sound and is known as a creative and reliable sideman.
 As such, he worked, i.